Roscoe Jackson: Execution

 On May 20, 1937, Stone County Sheriff I.H.
 Coin, Deputy F.A.
-Moore, Taney County Sheriff Henry Simmons and Harvey George of the Missouri Highway Patrol traveled to Jefferson City to collect Jackson for the semipublic execution.
+Moore, Taney County Sheriff Henry Simmons and Harvey George of the Missouri Highway Patrol traveled to Jefferson City to collect Jackson for the execution.

 One of the witnesses to the hanging was Howard Bozarth, the son of the murder victim Pearl Bozarth.
 Jackson's father, Andrew J. Jackson, had made the trip from Howard's Ridge, near Gainesville, Missouri, for his son's execution, although he did not witness the hanging.
 While his father visited him in the county jail, Roscoe told his father, "What a man sows, that shall he also reap, and I am prepared to reap my harvest in the morning".

 The next morning, a few minutes before six o'clock, it is estimated that at least 400 people were waiting outside the courthouse to witness the hanging of Roscoe Jackson.
 After the spectators had filed into the enclosure, Sheriff Coin quieted the crowd.
 On the runway was Father Ahern, Jackson's spiritual advisor, followed by Jackson.
 Father Ahern read aloud the Act of Contrition, and Jackson repeated the words.

 Jackson turned to face the crowd that was outside of the enclosure, and said:

 To ask anyone to forgive me is too much.
 Death itself is not so bad, but the record a person leaves behind him may be.
 To die accidentally is easy, but when you come to it gradually, it is hard.
 If you feel I am paying my debt like a man I am glad.

 He then turned to face the crowd in the enclosure and was placed in the center of the trap.
 Deputy Moore placed the black hood over his face, Sheriff Simmons placed the noose around his neck, while other officers strapped his legs together.
 Jackson then raised his hands and said, "Well, be good, folks."
 Sheriff Coin pulled the lever, and Jackson fell ten feet.
 Ten minutes later, he was pronounced dead by Dr. Kerr of Crane and Dr. Shumate of Reeds Spring.